DataDog/integrations-core/haproxy/README.md

      #
      openmetrics_endpoint: http://localhost:<PORT>/metrics
    ```
-   **NOTE**: The `use_openmetrics` option uses [OpenMetrics V2][26] for metric collection, which requires Agent 7.35+ or [enabling Python 3](27) in Agent 6.35+.
-For hosts unable to use Python 3 or are on Agent 7.34 and below, use the OpenMetrics V1 implementation or the [socket-based legacy integration](#using-the-stats-endpoint).
+   **Note**: The `use_openmetrics` option uses [OpenMetrics v2][26] for metric collection, which requires Agent v7.35+ or [enabling Python 3](27) in Agent v6.35+.
+For hosts that are unable to use Python 3 or are on Agent v7.34 and below, use the OpenMetrics v1 implementation or the [socket-based legacy integration](#using-the-stats-endpoint).

-   To view configuration options for the legacy implementation, see the [sample haproxy.d/conf.yaml][25] file for Agent 7.34.
+   To view configuration options for the legacy implementation, see the [sample haproxy.d/conf.yaml][25] file for Agent v7.34.

 3. [Restart the Agent][6].